 - a folding, lightweight laptop riser to raise your screen height

 - a separate compact keyboard and wireless mouse

-- earbuds to allow you to move around when on a phone or video call.
+- headset/earphones to allow you to move around when on a phone or video call

 As a mobile worker, simply carrying your equipment around can be an issue that leads to pain and injury.
 Use equipment that is easy to pack and carry and have a suitable backpack or pull-along bag to carry your gear.